Bivektamu/restaurant/README.md

 # RESTAURANT WEB APP

 This project is a resturant web application for retaurant owners.
-This projet uses modern, elegant, responsive and clean design through which restaurant owners can make their online presence and brand their retaurant to attract potential online customers.
+This project uses modern, elegant, responsive and clean design through which restaurant owners can make their online presence and brand their restaurant to attract potential online customers.

-This project is created using React Js library.
+This project is created using React Js library with Redux state management library.
 Other web tools includes HTML5, Sass, JavaScript, ES6, react carousel and git.

 ## Installation